Book 1 American Royalty series

 Kat could almost see tomorrow’s Washington Post.

 American Girl Screws Up.
-The Cold War Returns.
-This time With Belgium!
+A New Cold War Erupts–with Belgium this time.

-C.J. offered the older man a respectful bow of the head.
+C.J. offered the older man a respectful bow of the head before speaking.
 “Katrina, allow me to introduce, my father’s dearest friend, The Grand Duke of Orach.
 Ernst, Miss Katrina Williamson.”

-Although he did the courtly kiss of the hand thing, the Grand Duke hit her with the same disregard he’d shown the maids passing out refreshments.
-The reason for that became clear when he nodded to the girl making her way toward them.
+Although he did the courtly kiss of the hand thing, Kat couldn’t help but notice how the Grand Duke hit her with the same disregard he’d shown the maid passing out refreshments a moment ago.
+The reason for that became clear when he smiled at the girl making her way toward them.

-Kat feared she’d be drenched by the waves of adoration the girl gushed in C.J.’s direction.
+Kat feared she’d be drenched by the waves of adoration the blonde gushed in C.J.’s direction.

 “Miss Williamson, my daughter, Princess Marguretta.”